This post may contain affiliate links. Please read the full disclosure here.

 Even Amazon makes it easier with one click, buy it and have it at your house in two days.
 Yes, it is easy to spend it, but do you know where it all is going?
 If you don’t know where your money is going or being spent then you can’t evaluate it.

-So my first tip is to track your spend and know where it is going.
-Then you will know – My Starbucks coffees cost me $200 a month or my cable is $150.
+So my first tip is to track your spend and know where it is going, like my Starbucks coffees cost me $200 a month or my cable is $150.
 Once you know where it is going you can then make a plan.

 Yes, its easier said than done.
 And where do you start?